luisvonmuller/luisvonmuller/README.md

 #### ⚙️ I'm a **Senior Software Developer** from Brazil's 🇧🇷 South from São João do Oeste (Mom's home 🏠).

-#### 🤩 I'm currently offering a free Junior Mentorship with the goal to teach the basics for new brazilian developers.
+#### 🤩 I'm currently doing a free Junior Mentorship with the goal to teach the basics for new brazilian developers.
 It starts on January 15th, 2022!

-**Message me on:** luisvmuller@icloud.com or on Twitter (@luisvonmuller) until first of December 2021 to Join it and more details will be given! ❤️ I would love to have the oportunnity to learn with/from you and help you grow! 🥰

 ----
 #### 👨🏻‍💻 Some Work Experience Information: